 Over the past 20 years, the pace of West’s research and scientific progress has accelerated along with breakthroughs in computers and genomics.
 Now, he is on the verge of activating in adults the same genetic power evident in developing embryos.

-For years, I’ve gleaned what I could about this project by following West’s public statements and patent applications.
+patent applications.
 Finally, he’s begun to tell the whole revolutionary story.
 Following the success of spinal cord technology, he laid out the big ITR picture in a keynote address to the prestigious World Stem Cell Summit.

 Watch this video.
 ITR may be the biggest breakthrough in the history of medicine.
 The ability to make old and damaged organs and tissues young again will change countless lives.
 For millions of older people, though, it will come too late unless the regulatory bureaucracy is transformed to accelerate life-saving therapies.